1. Where can I purchase grapes or juice for home winemaking?

 Wolffer - 631-537-5106: 2001 La Ferme Martin Chardonnay, 2000 La Ferme Martin Merlot

 10. Do any companies do tours of the wineries?

 There are a number of different companies that offer bus and limousine tours of the vineyards.
 Four Long Island Wine Council affiliate members to consider are:

 11. When was the the LI Wine Region established?

 The first commercial vineyard was planted in Cutchogue on the North Fork of Long Island in 1973.
 Seventeen acres were planted by Alex and Louisa Hargrave, who are considered to be the founders of Long Island's modern day wine industry.
 Cabernet Sauvignon, Pinot Noir, and Sauvignon Blanc were planted in 1973.
 In 1974 they planted Chardonnay, Merlot, and Riesling.
 Their winery, Hargrave Vineayards opened two years later.
-Today, there are over 60 licensed producers on Long Island with more than 40 open to the public for tastings.
+Today, there are nearly 60 licensed producers on Long Island with more than 50 open to the public for tastings.